top of page

 My Erasmus Experience

-For my Erasmus experience, I can say that I just started my journey in Vienna three weeks ago at the Vienna University of Economics and Business (WU).
-I am now exploring this beautiful and most livable city in the world, with its stunning nature and rich history, while studying at a university that has fascinating buildings and a strong academic reputation.
+For my Erasmus experience, I started my journey in Vienna on 03 February 2025 at the Vienna University of Economics and Business (WU).
+I had the opportunity to live in this beautiful and most livable city in the world, with its stunning nature and rich history, while studying at a university that has fascinating buildings and a strong academic reputation.

 You might ask, "Muhammet, why did you choose WU for your Erasmus studies?"
 Well, I often get this question, and my answer is simple: I wanted to be at a university where I could learn a lot while also having opportunities to explore a vibrant city, just like I do in Istanbul.
 Vienna offers the perfect balance between academic excellence and cultural richness.